7Osman7/BiClassifierInsects/README.md

 # Overview

 This repository contains files for a binary classifier that can classify Araneae and Coleoptera.
 I decided to go with a simplified AlexNet architecture (Alexnet with the last two convolution and pooling layers removed).
 I chose it as it is a proven and modern architecture that is not too resource intensive (compared to VGG-16 and other more complicated archs).
 After completing the model, I ran some training trials to tune the hyperparameters based on validation accuracy.
 The main bottleneck here was time, as I was not usig a GPU (CUDA wouldn't recognize my GPU).
+Therefore, there is still alot of possible improvements/tuning that can be done to the hyper-parameters, optimizer choice, and so on.